michael-e/email_newsletter_manager/readme.md

 ## Attention

+If you are running a Beta version/development code prior to May 24th 2012, you will need to update your database using the follwing SQL queries:

+	ALTER TABLE `sym_email_newsletters` ADD `pseudo_root` varchar(255) CHARACTER SET utf8 DEFAULT NULL AFTER `sender`;

 If you are running a Beta version/development code prior to May 23nd 2012, you will need to update your database using the follwing SQL queries:

 	ALTER TABLE `sym_email_newsletters` ADD `completed_on` TIMESTAMP  NULL  AFTER `started_by`;